Vegetable Gardens & Community Gardens for Family Nutrition & Food Security: OL 303

-To learn about course fees and to register please go to the bottom of this page.
+To learn about course fees and to register please click here.

 Vegetable Gardens, Community Gardens: Family Nutrition & Food Security

 For many people living in the cycle of poverty, the idea of starting a vegetable garden might seem overwhelming.
 It could be the time investment, it might be perceived costs.
 It might be a lack of know-how: what to plant, how to plant, and how to care for a garden.
 However, the positive benefits make it worthwhile to enable community members in gardening for nutrition.

 Start small, think simple.
 The purpose of the first workshop and the community gardens is to give the participants a win—so that they will be encouraged to plant again the following year.
 Even if they plant only one garden bed—1 meter by 4 meters, they should be able to get positive, delicious, nutritious results.

 In the first workshop community members learn about their family’s nutritional deficits, and are given ideas of what they could grow to offset this challenge.
 We encourage you to work with a nutritionist in your area to list plants rich in vitamin A, and fruits and vegetables that offer protein and fats like avocados.
 She can help the community members pick the things from the list they would be interested in growing first.

 Each class assignment is a concrete step in developing a project for family or community gardens.
 You will engage in participatory community workshops, baseline surveys, project planning, and planting real food gardens with your community members.

 If the goal of this course is to get a nutritious garden planted, in OL 304, the second of this pair of courses, the goals are to learn how to care for the garden, how to increase family understanding of nutrition – including using delicious, nutrition packed recipes, and how to plan for next season’s garden.